There are certain situations where wages paid to employees engaged in certain activities or specific organisations can be exempt from payroll tax.

 To apply for an exemption from payroll tax, you must submit an Application and provide:

 - your organisation’s Constitution and/or Memorandum and Articles of Association or proof of incorporation under the Associations Incorporation Act 1985, including the organisation’s rules.
 This must show the organisation’s objectives and non-profit status.
-All documentation must be signed and dated and should support the date you are requesting the exemption to start

 - details of other jurisdictions where wages are paid; and